RaJiska/0x1/README.md

 # The Non-Null Pointer
-This project is a PHP implementation of "The Null Pointer" (0x0) by lachs0r (https://github.com/lachs0r/0x0).
+This project is a PHP implementation of ["The Null Pointer" (0x0)](https://github.com/lachs0r/0x0) by lachs0r.
 The purpose of this tool is to seamlessly upload files to a webserver.

 ## Setup